Philip Jaisohn: Philip Jaisohn Memorial House

-The Philip Jaisohn Memorial House in Media, Pennsylvania was Dr. Jaisohn's home from 1925 to 1951.
-This house was bought when Dr. Jaisohn was in great financial difficulties, while his house in Philadelphia was pledged due to his devotion to the Korean independence.
+The Philip Jaisohn Memorial House in Media, Pennsylvania was Jaisohn's home from 1925 to 1951.
+This house was bought when Jaisohn was in great financial difficulties, while his house in Philadelphia was pledged due to his devotion to the Korean independence.
 His Media home was acquired by the Philip Jaisohn Memorial Foundation in 1987 and opened to the public in 1990.
 Since then, the Jaisohn House has been visited by many students and politicians from Korea such as former South Korean president and Nobel peace laureate Kim Dae-jung as well as Korean American immigrants and community neighbors.

-On May 21, 1994, the Pennsylvania Historical and Museum Commission and the Philip Jaisohn Memorial Foundation dedicated a historical marker for Dr. Jaisohn, stating:
+On May 21, 1994, the Pennsylvania Historical and Museum Commission and the Philip Jaisohn Memorial Foundation dedicated a historical marker for Jaisohn, stating:

 American-educated medical doctor who sowed seeds of democracy in Korea, published its first modern newspaper (1896-98), and popularized its written language.
 The first Korean to earn a Western medical degree and become a U.S. citizen.
 He worked for Korean independence during the Japanese occupation, 1910-45.
 Chief Advisor to the U.S. Military Government in Korea, 1947-1948.
 This was his home for 25 years.